rakib38324/Ecommerce_server/README.md

 # 1. For Local host:
-1. At first clone the code.
+1. At first, clone the code.
 2. Go to the terminal and: npm i
 3. Add a .env file and give the information:
     1. NODE_ENV= development